-Note: The two-year target reflects conditions as of the end of CY 2019, and the four-year target reflects conditions as of the
+Note: The two-year target reflects conditions as of the end of CY 2019, and the four-year target reflects conditions as of the end of CY 2021.

 ACS = US American Community Survey.
 CY = calendar year.
 SOV = single-occupant vehicle.
 UZA = urbanized area.
 Sources: US Census Bureau, 2012-16 American Community Survey Five-Year Estimates; the Massachusetts Department of Transportation; and the New Hampshire Department of Transportation.